Virginia Beach Schools with Psychology Programs

 Bachelor of Science in Psychology

-This 4-year degree program allows students to choose an area of interest in clinical or industrial/organizational psychology.
+This 4-year degree program allows students to choose from an area of interest like clinical or industrial/organizational psychology.
 Students are required to complete an introductory course in psychology, in addition to classes in experimental psychology and quantitative methods.
 Other courses are selected from specific areas, such as developmental psychology, social psychology or cultural context.
+An online bachelor's program is also offered.

 Master of Science (M.S.) in Psychology